JJRasmussen/steelforum/README.md

 Below are thoughts and learnings in regards to the development process.

+# Security

+## Password Hashing
+Passwords are hashed using industry best practices w.
+Argon2 using salt and pepper.

 # Database-development
 For the database I have chosen to use PostgreSQL.
 I used the Prisma ORM to build it.
 As the number of models grew I decided to split them using into multiple files in a models folder.